knowledge-ruby/knowledge/README.md

 # Knowledge

 Configuration variables are a project's knowledge.
-This gem is here to help your projects learn what they need to work properly.
+Knowledge is here to help your projects learn what they need to work properly.

 Knowledge is a multi-source highly customizable configuration variables manager.

 ## Disclaimer

-The library has been entirely rewritten and I'm currently writing the documentation for the new version.
-If you don't want to wait for the documentation to use the new version, please refer to the few examples below and to the code directly.

-You can find the documentation for `0.x` versions in the [wiki](https://github.com/knowledge-ruby/knowledge/wiki)
+The library has been entirely rewritten; you can find the documentation for `0.x` versions in the [wiki](https://github.com/knowledge-ruby/knowledge/wiki)

 ## Knowledge official ecosystem